 The Honors Option

-The Honors Option is one way in which an Honors College student who is enrolled in non-Honors course can earn an Honors experience.
+The Honors Option is one way in which any MSU undergraduate student who is enrolled in non-Honors course can earn an Honors experience.

 Examples of Honors Options

-A variety of activites may be used to satisfy the H-Option.
-Some examples are provided here.
+A variety of activities may be used to satisfy the Honors Options.
+View some examples.